MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

   * (xxx)xxx-xxxx
   * +x xxx-xxx-xxxx

-After you've created the customers in Shopify, you can send them direct invitations to encourage them to activate their accounts.
+After you create the customers in Shopify, you can send them direct invitations to encourage them to activate their accounts.

 ### Populate customer information in Shopify